HTTP-RPC/Kilo/README.md

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.

-# Feedback
-Feedback is welcome and encouraged.
-Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=HTTP-RPC) with any questions, comments, or suggestions.
-Also, if you like using HTTP-RPC, please consider [starring](https://github.com/gk-brown/HTTP-RPC/stargazers) it!

 # Contents
 * [Getting HTTP-RPC](#getting-http-rpc)
 * [HTTP-RPC Classes](#http-rpc-classes)